UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 MCT Oil

-MCTs, short for medium chain triglycerides or medium chain fatty acids, are fats most often derived from coconut oil, palm oil, or a mixture of the two.
-They come in liquid form and are colorless, odorless, and stay liquid at room temperature, making it the perfect fat to add to food, smoothies, and coffee for extra energy.
-Because the oil is quickly and easily converted by the liver into ketones it is a darling of keto cooking.
-But, it should be used with care and gradually increased over time, as excess consumption may cause a stomachache and diarrhea.
+Medium-chain triglycerides (MCTs) or medium-chain fatty acids are fats most often derived from coconut oil, palm oil, or a mixture of the two.
+MCT oil comes in liquid form and is colorless, odorless, and stays liquid at room temperature, making it the perfect fat to add to food, smoothies, and coffee for extra energy.
+Because the oil is quickly and easily converted by the liver into ketones, it is a darling of keto lifestyles.
+But it should be used with care and gradually increased over time, as excess consumption may cause a stomachache and diarrhea.

 With a relatively low smoke point and reason for moderation, MCT oil is ideal for use in salad dressings and in relatively low-temperature baking.
 With its neutral flavor, it can be paired with a wide range of ingredients and flavors.
 Chocolate Peanut Butter Fat Bombs use MCT oil and are awesome, so give ‘em a try!